jooddang/submarine-dash/README.md

 The leaderboard is globally shared across all players:
 - Top 5 scores displayed
-- Persistent storage using Vercel KV
+- Persistent storage using Redis
 - Real-time updates
 - Name submission for high scores